zaphosting/docs/docs/satisfactory-switchexperimental.md

 ![Screenshot 2023-02-22 020606](https://user-images.githubusercontent.com/42719082/220502401-4738e1b7-e083-40e4-88f8-8e5e044f3270.png)

-If you wish to change back to regular build, follow the same steps but pick the regular Satisfactory gameserver during the selection process instead!
+If you wish to change back to regular build, follow the same steps but pick the regular Satisfactory game server during the selection process instead!

 ## Switching game client to experimental
 :::info